 Yes, you can now get many things—t-shirts, sweatshirts, hoodies, coffee mugs, travel mugs, clocks, notebooks, stickers—that advertise your favorite reality TV web site, featuring the new logo that debuted at the beginning of this year.

-Before the calendar turns over from the month of gratitude to the month of glorious consumerism in the name of gift-giving, a brief thanks to the 55 people who’ve given me a huge gift by being the first to step up to support reality blurred and my writing.
-I am so grateful to all of you…. continue reading
+Before the calendar turns over from the month of gratitude to the month of glorious consumerism in the name of gift-giving, a brief thanks to the 55 people who’ve given me a huge gift by being the first to step… continue reading